-Fall 2020: How To Convert Your CGPA For USA, Germany & Canada
+Fall 2020: How to convert your CGPA to GPA for USA, Germany & Canada

 Dear MS aspirant,